nudro/fed-learning-proto/README.md

 - **Heterogeneous data distribution**: Non-IID data splits across devices
 - **Multiple aggregation strategies**: Configurable federated aggregation algorithms

+## Training Approach: Centralized Pretraining vs. Independent Transfer Learning

+**Option A: Centralized Pretraining Followed by Federated Learning (Implemented Approach)**

+This project employs a two-phase training strategy where transfer learning is first performed centrally on the complete hymenoptera dataset to establish a robust initialization point.
+The pretraining phase leverages all available data (245 training samples) to train the final fully-connected layer while keeping the ImageNet-pretrained backbone frozen, resulting in a model that has learned general features for distinguishing ants from bees.
+All clients then begin federated learning from this shared, well-initialized model, allowing them to adapt the entire network (with all layers unfrozen) to their local heterogeneous data distributions.
+This approach provides superior initialization compared to training from ImageNet alone, ensures all clients share a common feature representation space that facilitates meaningful aggregation, handles data imbalance across clients more effectively, and enables faster convergence since clients can focus on adaptation rather than learning from scratch.
+The server aggregates these client-specific adaptations, combining knowledge learned across different data distributions into a more robust global model.

+**Option B: Independent Transfer Learning per Client (Alternative Approach)**

+An alternative approach would involve each client independently performing transfer learning from ImageNet pretrained weights using only their local data subset, followed by federated aggregation of these independently trained models.
+While this approach is more truly distributed from the start and may be necessary under strict privacy constraints where centralized pretraining is impossible, it suffers from several critical limitations.
+Each client would have insufficient data (approximately 50 samples per client) to effectively learn the task-specific features, resulting in poor initialization that aggregation cannot fully remedy.
+Additionally, clients would develop divergent feature representations since they learn from different subsets without a shared starting point, making aggregation less meaningful as the server attempts to average incompatible feature spaces.
+This approach essentially wastes the benefit of having all data available for initialization and is only recommended when data cannot be centralized or when each client has a sufficiently large dataset (hundreds or thousands of samples) to support effective independent transfer learning.

 ## Research: Federated Learning Aggregation Strategies

 **Note**: These strategies can modify different parts of the federated learning pipeline: